specklesystems/speckle-docs/user/concepts.md

 Or perhaps you have a complex model that encompasses a site with multiple separate buildings.
 You could still contain the whole model in a single stream, but create a separate branch for each building: `Building A`, `Building B`, `Building C`.

-Maybe you're working on a smaller scale and you would like to present a different facade options to the client.
+Maybe you're working on a smaller scale and you would like to present different facade options to the client.
 The stream could be split into `Option A`, `Option B`, and `Option C` which you could then easily switch between to explore the different options in your next meeting.

 If you happen to be familiar with `git`, you might be wondering _"Can I also merge the content of a branch into another one?"_.
 The answer is yes, but currently that can only happen inside one of the AEC software for which we have connectors.
 The merged data can then be re-sent to an existing or new branch.